 To add new application, click New application button on the top of dialog.

-In the results panel, select Slack, and then click Add button to add the application.
+In the search box, type Slack, select Slack from result panel then click Add button to add the application.

 To configure and test Azure AD single sign-on with Slack, you need to complete the following building blocks:

 - Configure Azure AD Single Sign-On - to enable your users to use this feature.